github/codeql/docs/ql-libraries/dataflow/dataflow.md

 dataflow/internal/DataFlowImpl3.qll
 ```

-The `DataFlowImplSpecific.qll` provides all the language-specific classes and
+The file `DataFlowImplSpecific.qll` provides all the language-specific classes
-predicates that the library needs as input and is the topic of the rest of this
+and predicates that the library needs as input and is the topic of the rest of
-document.
+this document.

 This file must provide two modules named `Public` and `Private`, which the
 shared library code will import publicly and privately, respectively, thus